 Therapeutic massage (also known as remedial massage) is a treatment option available to the naturopath.
 It is primarily employed for problems related to the muscular and skeletal system, including back injuries, sciatica, muscular tension, headaches and migraines, and joint problems like arthritis, and sports injuries.

 However, massage is also a general tonic that aids optimal health.
-It helps detoxify the body by draining the lymphatic system and aiding circulation.
+As a partner to naturopathy, it helps detoxify the body by draining the lymphatic system and improving circulation.
 It is calming and rejuvenating to the nervous system and deeply relaxing.
 It enables the individual to achieve a meditative state without the long practice required for contemplative meditation techniques.
 Therapeutic touch is one of the oldest and most potent natural therapies.

 If you would like to learn more about naturopathy or would like to make a booking with one of our naturopaths at our Cottesloe clinic, please call 08 9385 1484.